mricon/totp-cgi/INSTALL.rst

 .. note::

-    Provisioning requires that pincodes are used, otherwise there is no way to authenticate the user that logs in to obtain the token.
+    Provisioning CGI requires that pincodes are used, otherwise there is no way to authenticate the user that logs in to obtain the token.
     Alternatively, use pincode support as a sort of "temporary provisioning password."